jbilcke-hf/ai-tube/README.md

 This is a bug, it will be fixed in the future but I haven't had the opportunity to take a look yet (the cause is that I don't generate the video based on audio length yet).

-### Can I clone AI Tube or download it to run on my machine?
+### Can I clone AiTube or download it to run on my machine?

-AI Tube is designed to be a unique community and platform, not a downloadable tool or app.
+AiTube is designed to be a unique community and platform, not a downloadable tool or app.
 Maybe one day there will be an offline version (similar to how my latent browser project worked), but for the moment the focus is on developing it as a community rather than a tool that can be cloned, rebranded, wrapped into ads by someone else etc.

 ### My video has been generated, but I don't see it anymore